 “We are thankful that the Eleventh Circuit protected our right to religious freedom while we pursue our case in court,” said EWTN Chairman and CEO Michael P. Warsaw.
 “We want to continue to practice the same Catholic faith that we preach to the world every day.”

-After their original lawsuit was dismissed in early 2013, EWTN and the Attorney General of the State of Alabama joined the Becket Fund last October in filing a new lawsuit against the unconstitutional HHS mandate.
+After their original lawsuit was dismissed in early 2013, EWTN and the Attorney General of the State of Alabama joined Becket last October in filing a new lawsuit against the unconstitutional HHS mandate.
 After turning to the Supreme Court on Friday, today EWTN joins the 80% of HHS legal challenges that have resulted in favorable rulings supporting religious freedom.
 There are currently 100 lawsuits challenging the unconstitutional HHS mandate.